Howe Ridding Nature Reserve © John Morrison

 Much of the nature reserve overlies the same Carboniferous limestone which forms the Scar.

-The western edge of the wood is on the boundary of the limestone and the Silurian shale and Calf Close Wood, which overlies the shale, is a total contrast to the rest of the nature reserve with oak, birch and alder the dominant tree species.
+The western edge of the wood, known as Calf Close Wood, is on Silurian shale where, in total contrast to the rest of the reserve, oak, birch and alder the dominant tree species.
 Bluebells are more numerous here.

 What makes Howe Ridding Wood so special?